kandros/react-assessment/readme.md

 A: No, it creates too much unnecessary clutter, defeating the purpose of this test.

 Q: Can I use library XXX or framework YYY ?
-A: Use anything you thing is most appropriate for the usecase
+A: Use anything you think is most appropriate for the usecase

 Q: What should I test and how should I test it?
 A: This decision is open to developer.